top of page

-Following years of complaints about poor service, changes were made to the routing and timetabling of buses serving Newburgh.
-The new times have improved the situation to a degree.
-However, the buses are still considered unreliable and remain underused.
+Following years of complaints, changes were made to the routing and timetabling of Newburgh buses.
+This have improved the service.
+Yet buses are still considered unreliable and remain underused.

-It will take a much more substantial service upgrade than this to persuade car drivers to switch to buses
+It will take a far more comprehensive upgrade to persuade car drivers to switch to buses

-Newburgh is not the biggest fan of buses.
-A survey in 2018 asked residents to give their thoughts on travel habits and public transport.
-Around a third of the town responded with comments that were quite 'robust' and not terribly complimentary.
+A survey in 2018 asked residents to give their thoughts on travel habits and about public transport in particular.
+A third of the town responded with robust commentary on the state of the public bus.

 "Buses aren’t very often and take a very long time for a simple journey".